-The Directors' statement of responsibilities for preparing the financial statements is set out on pages 4 and 5.
+The Directors' statement of responsibilities for preparing the financial statements is set out on page 9.

 The information required by Listing Rule 5.97.5, where applicable for Plaza, is found in the Directors' Report.

 Approved by the Board of Directors on 20 March 2018 and signed on its behalf by: